Mad Man Pondo: Juggalo Championship Wrestling (1999–present)

 Canady also wrestled at both Bloodymania II and Bloodymania III in singles matches.
 At Big Ballas X-Mas Party 2009, Canady and Necro teamed up again to face the Thomaselli Brothers.
 On May 22, 2010, while touring with JCW on Insane Clown Posse's "Happy Daze Tour," Pondo defeated Corporal Robinson to become a two-time JCW Heavyweight Champion.
 In a rematch nine days later, Pondo lost the championship to Robinson in a Four Corners of Pain match.
 At Bloodymania IV, Canady and Necro Butcher lost to the team of Balls Mahoney and Hollywood Chuck Hogan.

 On March 9, 2011, at Hardcore Hell, the team of Pondo and Necro Butcher defeated The Haters in a hardcore Barbed Wire, Thumbtacks, and Ladders match for their second JCW Tag Team Championship.
 The duo lost their championship to Ring Rydas the following month.

 On June 19, 2025, Canady would defeat Kerry Morton to win the JCW Heavyweight Championship during a taping of Lunacy at the Epic Events Center in Green Bay, Wisconsin.
-He would later lose it to Matt Tremont at JCW/GCW Showcase Showdown: The Violence is Right in a death match on July 17, 2025 at the Majestic Theatre in Detroit, Michigan.
+He would later lose it to Matt Tremont at GCW x JCW Showcase Showdown: The Violence is Right in a death match on July 17, 2025 at the Majestic Theatre in Detroit, Michigan.